benthevining/Oranges/README.md

 Builds the Oranges documentation.
 Defaults to OFF if the Oranges project is not the top-level directory CMake was invoked in.
 Building the docs requires Python 3.9 and Sphinx.

+* ``ORANGES_SPHINX_FLAGS``

+When building the documentation, this can contain a space-separated list of flags that will be passed to the Sphinx executable while building each documentation format.
+Empty by default.

 ## CMake install components
 * oranges_modules
 * oranges_doc_html